1.1 What is Email Etiquette?

 This refers to the set of rules that should be followed when sending or receiving emails.
-These rules can vary depending on the situation, but some common examples include using a clear and concise subject line, avoiding the use of all caps or excessive exclamation points, and refraining from sending attachments without prior warning.
+These rules can vary depending on the situation, but some common examples include using a clear and concise, informative subject line, avoiding the use of all caps or excessive exclamation points, and refraining from sending attachments without prior warning.

-Following proper email etiquette in the workplace can help ensure that your messages are received and interpreted in the way you intended.
 It can also help foster positive relationships with those you communicate with via email, as well as prevent miscommunications that could otherwise occur.

-1.2 Why is Email Etiquette important?
+Why is email etiquette important?

 Email etiquette is important for several reasons.